nocvp/nocvp-api-docs/source/includes/_models.md

 Parameter | Type | Description
 --------- | ------- | -----------
 id | string | template id
-<b>type</b> | enum | template type, could be VIDEO AUDIO IMAGE
+<b>type</b> | enum | template type, could be VIDEO, AUDIO, IMAGE or LIVE.
+<b>maxWidth</b> | number | The maximum width of the output video in pixels.
+Set an even integer between 128 and 4096.
+This template will be ignored in case width of the source video is less than the specified value unless allowScaleUp parameter is set to true.
+<b>maxHeight</b> | number | The maximum height of the output video in pixels.
+Set an even integer between 96 and 3072.
+This template will be ignored in case height of the source video is less than the specified value unless allowScaleUp parameter is set to true.
-audioBitrate | string | The bit rate of the audio stream in the output file, in kilobits/second.
-Specify a value between 64k and 320k. audioChannels | string | The number of audio channels in the output file. audioCodec | string | The audio codec for the output file.
-Valid values are libfdk_aac, mp3. audioSampleRate | string | The sample rate of the audio stream in the output file, in Hz. bufferSize | string | The maximum number of kilobits in any x seconds of the output video. rateControl | string | You can configure variable bit rate or constant bit rate encoding, valid values are constantQuality, targetBitrate. constantRatefactor | number | specify in case constantQuality is selected on rateControl parameter. maxBitRate | string | The maximum number of kilobits per second in the output video.
-Specify a value between 16k and 8092k. container | string | The container type for the output file.
-Valid values are MP4, WEBM, HLS. creationTime | number | job creation time in seconds since the Unix epoch fixedNumberOfFramesBetweenKeyframes | boolean | Whether to use a fixed value for maximumNumberOfFramesBetweenKeyframes. frameRate | number | The frames per second for the video stream in the output video. maxHeight | string | error message if job is failed maximumNumberOfFramesBetweenKeyframes | mixes | template object transmuxToHls | boolean | setting this value to true lets the api to generate a second dependant job in order to transmux to hls. videoBitrate | string | The bit rate of the audio stream in the output file, in kilobits/second.
-Specify a value between 16k and 8092k. videoCodec | string | The video codec for the output file.
-Valid values are libx264, and vp8. videoCodecOptions | mixes | Applicable only when the value of videoCodec is libx264. videoMaxFrameRate | mixes | Api uses the frame rate of the input video for the frame rate of the output video, up to the maximum frame rate.
+allowScaleUp | boolean | When set to false template gets ignored in case the source video resolution requires to be scaled up at the given parameters of maxWidth and maxHeight.
+When set to true, template gets forced to process the given parameters of maxWidth and maxHeight. container | string | The container type for the output file.
+Valid values are MP4, WEBM, HLS. transmuxToHls | boolean | Applicable only MP4 container is selected.
+When set to true an additional transcoding job is created to generate hls segments. videoCodec | string | The video codec for the output file.
+Valid values are libx264, and vp8. rateControl | string | You can configure variable bit rate or constant bit rate encoding, valid values are constantQuality, targetBitrate. constantRatefactor | number | Specify in case constantQuality is selected on rateControl parameter. videoBitrate | number | The kilobit rate of the audio stream in the output file, in kilobits/second.
+Specify a value between 16 and 8092. videoCodecOptions | object | Applicable only when videoCodec is libx264 or vp8. videoCodecOptions.profile | string | Specify h264 or vp8 codec encoding profile.
+Specify the following profiles for H264 : baseline: The profile most commonly used for mobile applications. main: The profile used for standard-definition digital TV broadcasts. high: The profile used for high-definition digital TV broadcasts.When the video codec is VP8 possible values are 0, 1, 2, and 3. videoCodecOptions.level | string | The H.264 level that you want to use for the output video. videoCodecOptions.maxReferenceFrames | string | The maximum number of previously decoded frames to use as a reference for decoding future frames. fixedNumberOfFramesBetweenKeyframes | boolean | Whether to use a fixed value for maximumNumberOfFramesBetweenKeyframes.
+Yes: Transcoder uses the value of maximumNumberOfFramesBetweenKeyframes for the distance between key frames (the number of frames in a group of pictures, or GOP).
+No: The distance between key frames can vary. maximumNumberOfFramesBetweenKeyframes | number | aka keyframe interval, sets the maximum number of frames between each keyframe.
+Specifying a keyframe interval will allow you to create more or less keyframes in your video.
+For example, a value of 100 will create a keyframe every 100 frames. bufferSize | number | The maximum number of kilobits in any x seconds of the output video. maxBitRate | number | The maximum number of kilobits per second in the output video.
+Specify a value between 16 and 8092.
+<b>frameRate</b> | string | The frames per second for the video stream in the output video.
+Could be one of auto, 10, 15, 23.97, 24, 25, 29.97, 50, or 60.
+videoMaxFrameRate | number | Transcoder uses the frame rate of the input video for the frame rate of the output video up to specified value for videoMaxFrameRate. audioSampleRate | string | The sample rate of the audio stream in the output file, in Hz. audioBitrate | number | The kilobit rate of the audio stream in the output file, in kilobits/second.
+Specify a value between 64 and 320. audioChannels | string | The number of audio channels in the output file. audioCodec | string | The audio codec for the output file.
+Valid values are libfdk_aac, mp3. creationTime | number | job creation time in seconds since the Unix epoch

 ### Video Transcoding Template Validations